EG Australia: Fuel discount offer

-As part of the agreement between EG Group and Woolworths, EG Australia and Caltex Woolworths service stations continue to offer a 4¢ per litre discount off the pump price for customers who present a fuel voucher in the form of a docket, their Everyday Rewards loyalty card (formerly Woolworths Rewards) or their Everyday Rewards app, obtained after spending a qualifying amount of $30 or more at Woolworths supermarkets and Tasmanian Big W department stores.
+As part of the agreement between EG Group and Woolworths, EG Ampol (formerly Caltex Woolworths) service stations continue to offer a 4¢ per litre discount off the pump price for customers who present a fuel voucher in the form of a docket, their Everyday Rewards loyalty card (formerly Woolworths Rewards) or their Everyday Rewards app, obtained after spending a qualifying amount of $30 or more at Woolworths supermarkets and Tasmanian Big W department stores.
 Before September 2010, fuel dockets also could be obtained after spending at Big W nationwide.
 The 4¢ per litre discount can be doubled to 8¢ if the fuel customer also spends at least $5 of goods at the service station's store, and pays for both fuel and goods in the same transaction.

 When the offer was first introduced in the 1990s, it initially involved an escalating scale of discount off the price of petrol, depending on the amount spent to qualify – $30-$60 for 2¢ per litre, $60-$150 for 4¢ per litre, and $150 and above for 6¢ per litre.
 However, the offer eventually settled on a median 4¢ per litre discount with purchases of $30.00 and over, after the launch of rival Coles' equivalent fuel discount offer through Coles Express service stations in 2003.